roboshoes/grunt-shared-config/README.md

 Defines weather or not JS files are written in AMD style or as plain objects.

+#### options.ngconstant
+Type: `Boolean`
+Default value: `false`

+Defines weather or not JS files are written in Angular constant module style or as plain objects. *Note*: Can not be used with AMD.

 #### options.name
 Type: `String`
 Default value: `options`